jordent/vessegen/README.md

 ## **Installation**

 To complete installation, an external mouse or keyboard will be needed.
 Alternatively, you could just ahead to [Additional Touch Screen Optimization](#additional-touch-screen-optimization) to set up the keyboard and right-click functionality if you are using a touch screen and then come back to these steps.
 To start installation, first clone the git repo.
+To do this step (and any subsequent steps involving installation) be sure to have opened the terminal on your Raspberry Pi.

 ```bash
 sudo apt-get install git